 Part of the umbrella of SAIL programs in a variety of departments at UO, the SAIL Physics + Human Physiology camp is a week-long set of hands-on activities, lab tours, and talks for high-school students focused on learning both about science and about college in general .
-The SAIL program is free and especially targets students without a family history of higher education, conveying the appeal and accessibility of college both indirectly through its activities and directly through presentations from admissions and financial aid officers.
+The SAIL program is free and especially targets low-income students without a family history of higher education, conveying the appeal and accessibility of college both indirectly through its activities and directly through presentations from admissions and financial aid officers.

 The inaugural Physics camp was held in August, 2008.
 Several Physics faculty contributed time and effort to the program, and activities included microscopy of household materials (like toothpaste and mayonnaise), exploring the physics of rock climbing (at the UO gymnasium, with Associate Dean and avid climber Dietrich Belitz), and creating Jackson Pollack-esque "fractal" paintings.
 Student response was enthusiastically positive.